MDIL-SNU/SHERPA/README.md

   - A directory of previous SPS output

 ## TARGET
-It contains the target atom indices or types to be the center of active volume.
+The active volume is centered around either the target atom indices or types, with each condition combined using the OR operation.
 ```text
 I 0 1 2 3
 T 1